 Contemporary Paper Doll Publishers

-New paper dolls from publishers like B. Shackman and Dover may not seem very collectible now, but even within the last ten years, some have greatly increased in value.
+New paper dolls from publishers like B. Shackman, Paper Studio Press and Dover may not seem very collectible now, but even within the last 20 years, some have greatly increased in value.
 Those that have been discontinued or had small production runs are likely to be more valuable because of their comparative scarcity.

-Some major PD publishers have gone out of business or stopped publishing PDs including Green Tiger Press, Hobby House, Athena, Evergreen, Archie Comics (Katy Keene) and many others.
+Some major paper doll publishers have gone out of business or stopped publishing paper dollincluding Green Tiger Press, Hobby House, Athena, Evergreen, Archie Comics (Katy Keene) and many others.
 So their publications become desirable as soon as they are no longer on the market.

 Magazine Paper Dolls

 Magazine paper dollscan net you at least the cost of the magazine within a couple years of their publication because of their inaccessibility after a short time.
 Take them out or not?
 Purists like to collect the whole magazine, but 99% of collectors have space as a major consideration and carefully remove them with a sharp blade or neat tearing out, so they can put them in binder sleeves for easy viewing and enjoyment.